i5hi/btccapital/README.md

 This is also where company revenue is collected.

 From `reserve` funds, the board members decide how much will be required for operating over a medium term and according fund `operations`.

+> Non Bitcoin Native organizations would only maintain a reserve without an operations account.

 ## operations